denten-books/plain-text/1-chapter.md

 trigger.
 I mean this literally: it comprises a part of the same computational platform that powers drones and aircraft carriers.
-Today, the "servers" that serve the world's largest purveyors of literature service also air traffic control and the National Security Administration.
+Today, the "servers" that serve the world's largest purveyors of literature service also air traffic control and the National Security Administration [@soyata_combat:_2012;
+@logicworks_government_2015].

 In these conditions we---humanists, historians, philologists---must reconsider the easy relationship we enjoyed with pen and paper, the material conditions of textuality.
-The siumlated book no longer plays by the same rules as print.
+The simulated book no longer plays by the same rules as print.
 The bibliographic illusion veils device internals.
 The universal Turing machine, from which all computational devices inherit, reveals itself ultimately as a species of control mechanisms.
 Yet the Turing machine, and subsequently all computers, belong also, in part, to the long history of the book.
+In this chapter, I draw several pre-histories of the literary device, first as a formal technique, then as an thought experiment, and finally as a control mechanism.
 To preserve agency and to break the inertia of leisurely reading, we must rediscover the book as a device; to call it forth for what it is and always was---a robot for effecting thought at a distance; and to bring it back under the purview of interpretation.

-In this chapter, I draw several pre-histories of
-I offer two pre-histories in this chapter, one that uncovers the universal machine as an idea closely related to books and reading, and another that sees it as sharing in the lineage of control devices.

-## 1.2 Literary Device as Gadget and Technique
+## 1.1 Technique

 What is a literary device?
 The formal concept of a "device," widely used in literary studies, is an artifact of an unfortunate translation from Russian.